langstonstewart/PocketDex-Codex/README.md

 Enter a username, and start managing your collection!

 ## Adding Entries:
-In the app, you'll find the cards set number under the card description.
+In the app, you'll find the card's set number under the card description.
 Use these set numbers to add cards to your collection!

 ![card_img](https://raw.githubusercontent.com/langstonstewart/PocketDex-Codex/refs/heads/main/images/card_img.png)